QuantEcon/lecture-python-intro/lectures/cobweb.md

 # The Cobweb Model

-The cobweb model {cite}`cobweb_model` is a model of prices and quantities in a given market, and how they evolve over time.
+The cobweb model is a model of prices and quantities in a given market, and how they evolve over time.

+## Overview

-The model dates back to the 1930s and, while simple, it remains significant because it shows the fundamental importance of *expectations*.
+The cobweb model dates back to the 1930s and, while simple, it remains significant because it shows the fundamental importance of *expectations*.

 To give some idea of how the model operates, and why expectations matter, imagine the following scenario.